2022 Grand Marshal

 Constantin is a Purple Heart veteran and former Wellesley resident and now lives in Rochester, NH.
 In Wellesley, he was your neighbor living at 35 Fells Road.

 Constantine Chrysafidis said he was 18 when he left high school to join the Marines in November 1942, during World War II.

 He was a corporal of the 21st Regiment, 3rd Marine Division, primarily stationed in Guam.

 “Back then, people lined up around the block to join,” Chrysafidis said.
 “We were all united in this fight and we all wanted to serve.”

-Wounded in battle, this injury sent him to several military hospitals to recuperate
+Wounded in the Battle of Iwo Jima, this injury sent him to several military hospitals to recuperate

 but he suffered significant nerve damage, which ultimately cut his time in the Marines short to 28 months.